 Kentaro’s practice focuses on the development and financing of various energy projects, representing domestic and international sponsors and developers.

-He mainly works on project contracts, including EPC, BOP and O&M contracts.
-He acquired of great understanding of clients’ needs after a secondment at a Japanese major trading house in 2013 and 2014.
+He mainly works on project contracts, including EPC, BOP, O&M contracts and various supply contracts such as TSA.
+He acquired of great understanding of clients’ needs after a secondment at a Japanese major trading house.

 Prior to joining Orrick’s Tokyo Office, Kentaro worked in the Tokyo office of another international law firm where he engaged in cross-border M&A, finance transactions and dispute resolution.

-Masao Fujino is a managing associate in Orrick's Tokyo office who focuses on intellectual property, antitrust and privacy law.
+Masao Fujino is a senior associate in Orrick's Tokyo office who focuses on intellectual property and antitrust law.